-17.4 Production Schedule
+17.4 Conceptual production schedule

-The mill feed schedule is presented in Table 17.3.
-The mine schedule described in Section 16 was derived not only with an elevated cut-off grade strategy to maximize early cash flow and project NPV but also with the arsenic recovery data, smelter penalties (these are especially penurious above 1% As in the concentrate) and the cost of roasting built into the NSR values in the block model.
+The conceptual mill feed schedule is presented in Table 17.3.
+The conceptual mine schedule described in Section 16 was derived not only with an elevated cut-off grade strategy to maximize early cash flow and project NPV but also with the arsenic recovery data, smelter penalties (these are especially penurious above 1% As in the concentrate) and the cost of roasting built into the NSR values in the block model.